raccoondev85/cordova-plugin-kakao-sdk/README.md

     );
   }
 ```
-There is an optional parameter you can pass in to give users to choose various login ways through:
+~~There is an optional parameter you can pass in to give users to choose various login ways through:~~
+now it is mandatory, if you send with null object, it will be same as default as follows:

 |options|type|default|iOS|Android|description
 |---|---|---|---|---|---